nikhilthesingh/AppUP/README.md

    - Automatically checks for updates for popular apps not available on the Microsoft Store (e.g., Chrome, Zoom, VLC, Capcut, and over 1500 additional apps)
   - Shows both the current version and the available update version for each app
   - Update all apps at once with a single click, or choose specific apps to update individually
-  - Python-based CLI for easy extensibility
   - Notifies successful updates and alerts if something goes wrong
-  - Retro-styled hacking vibe—play it cool in front of friends and feel like you're in a sci-fi movie!
+  - "Retro-styled hacking vibe" innterface to feel like you're in a sci-fi movie!

 ---